Austen-Z-Fan/Austen-Z-Fan.github.io/awards.md

 slug: /awards
 ---

+**DeWitt Fellowship** @UW-Madison 2024

+One-year fellowship awarded to a Ph.D. candidate in database group.

 **Computer Sciences Summer Fellowship** @UW-Madison 2022

 Awarded to first-year graduate students based on academic excellence and the quality of the expected outcomes of the proposed research project.